THE DEEP CHECK

 116,000 years ago the most recent ice age began, freezing all of northern Europe, Russia and half of North America.
 Carbon dioxide sank to 180 parts per million (ppm).

 20,000 years ago the world began a roller coaster of warming and chilling that ended after the Younger Dryas 11,500 years ago.
-Carbon dioxide rose from 180 ppm to 240 ppm.
+Carbon dioxide had risen from 180 ppm to 240 ppm.

 10,000 years ago the world was 1.5 C (2.7 F) hotter than it is today (2020 - 2025) and stayed hotter for the next 4,000 years.
 Carbon dioxide slowly rose to 260 ppm